 A truly synchronized sales with email integration eliminates the need for manual labor.
 Imagine this scenario: It’s Friday afternoon, and you’re closing up a three-day conference where you’ve met hundreds of people and handed out your business card to countless leads.
 It’s been so hectic at your booth that you barely had a chance to look at your phone.
 When you finally take it out, you notice it's blown up with leads.
 It’s truly been a successful event, and you couldn’t be more thrilled.
 But before you can celebrate your success and start contacting your leads, you have to manually input all your leads into your sales.
 If only you had a system that would automatically do that for you, you could avoid having to remember to do it later, and you could start contacting your leads immediately, instead of wasting precious time on administrative work.
 Your sales would simplify your life instead of complicating it.

-A sales that is synced to your address book and works on mobile devices could store and update your client contact details automatically.
+A sales platform that is synced to your address book and works on mobile devices could store and update your client contact details automatically.
 It could provide you and your team with a synchronized database of clients, immediately.
 So when you receive an email from a new contact, they would be added to your sales instantly.
 Or, if a new person from an already existing client contacted you, your sales would recognize the domain and would add the new contact under the matching company profile.
 No more waiting until you're back in the office to update your leads - your email will do it for you.

 It’s not just about making sure your email and sales are synced; it’s also about making sure your sales aids in organizational transparency.
 Unless you’re living under a rock, your team is probably thinking about or has tried to establish company-wide transparency.
 You know the scenario - the let’s try to CC or BCC everyone on every piece of communication, ever.
 If you’ve tried this approach, you know very well that it does not work.
 Soon after implementation, you probably will start to notice an inundation of emails that simply do not pertain to you.
 The effectiveness of the CC and BCC will inevitably start to decline with each consecutive email, as people within your organization will not be able to pinpoint their own relevance within the email chain.
 And the chance for human error is rampant.
 Someone is bound to be left out of the conversation, either by forgetting to put them in the original chain or by accidentally not replying all.
 The transparency becomes compromised, and a system intended to aid and simplify consequently creates chaos.